Amagash/Capstone-MLEng/README.md

-*NOTE:* This file is a template that you can use to create the README for your project.
-The *TODO* comments below will highlight the information you should be sure to include. test
 # Heart Failure Prediction

-*TODO:* Write a short introduction to your project.
+Cardiovascular diseases (CVDs) are the number 1 cause of death globally, accounting for 31% of all deaths worlwide.
+Environmental and behavioural risk factors such as tobacco use, unhealthy diet and obesity, physical inactivity and harmful use of alcohol could be used as features for estimation models.
+Being able to estimate the probability of developping a CVD could be of great help for high risk people.

+This project aims to predict the probability of dying from heart failure.
 ## Dataset

 ### Overview
 I chose the dataset of [Heart Failure records from Kaggle](https://www.kaggle.com/andrewmvd/heart-failure-clinical-data) because it has a high usability score of 10 meaning that the dataset is easy to understand, machine readable, includes essential metadata and is maintained.
-It is also a very interesting topic.
-According to Kaggle, Cardiovascular diseases (CVDs) are the number 1 cause of death globally, accounting for 31% of all deaths worlwide.

-Environmental and behavioural risk factors such as tobacco use, unhealthy diet and obesity, physical inactivity and harmful use of alcohol could be used as features for estimation models.
-Being able to estimate the probability of developping a CVD could be of great help for high risk people.

 The Dataset is tabular with 13 columns (12 features and 1 target variable) and contains 299 rows.
+We will see each feature in detail in the following section.
 ### Task
 The task I am trying to solve is to generate a model that predicts if a person might have a heart failure or not.
 I will be looking at the following features: